Limonrana/dusk-flex-theme-template/README.md

 ## Getting started

-Dusk Flex represents a HTML-first, Bootstrap 5 and jQuery/JavaScript-only-as-needed approach to theme development.
+Dusk Flex Theme Template represents a HTML-first, Bootstrap 5 and jQuery/JavaScript-only-as-needed approach to theme development.
 It's Shopify's first source available theme with performance, flexibility, and [Online Store 2.0 features](https://www.shopify.com/partners/blog/shopify-online-store) built-in and acts as a reference for building Shopify themes.

 - **Download Or Pull the code before start project**
 - **Please use the hypen and prefix (WS--) for class name.
 EX: ws--heading-h1**